 The Coronavirus (COVID-19) Response at Sharon Towers

-We have set up this page as the main source of online information for our residents and their families as well as the community at-large as we address concerns about the coronavirus (COVID-19) at Sharon Towers.
+We have set up this page as the main source of online information for our residents and their families as well as the community at large as we address concerns about the coronavirus (COVID-19) at Sharon Towers.
 We urge you to check this page regularly for updates as conditions change.

 At Sharon Towers, the health and well-being of our residents, employees and visitors is our primary concern.
-Because of the type of care many of our residents receive, residents and employees are often in close proximity, making the spread of infectious disease a constant concern.
+Because of the type of care many of our residents receive, residents and employees are often in close proximity, making the potential spread of infectious disease a constant concern.

-Anyone wishing to receive updates is encouraged to to use the blue button on this page to sign up
+Anyone wishing to receive updates is encouraged to use the blue button on this page to sign up

 Information Sources Guiding Our Response to COVID-19

 Addressing communicable diseases is a fundamental part of our Emergency Response Plan (ERP).
-As new and specific threats emerge from the novel coronavirus (COVID-19), we use the foundation of our ERP to address the specific dangers and constantly evolve our tactics as new data becomes available.
+As new and specific threats emerge from the novel coronavirus (COVID-19), we use the foundation of our ERP to address the specific dangers and constantly evolve our tactics as new data become available.